 In addition to those big Grade 1 successes, the popular bay proved just about unstoppable around here, winning an incredible four consecutive editions between 1998 and 2001.

 Nicky and Knight Out In Front

-As impressive as that total of eight is, Henrietta Knight is retired now, and may soon find herself joined at the head of affairs.
-Hot on Henrietta’s heels is one the most successful trainers in the game: Nicky Henderson.
-Having first landed the prize with Arkle Chase and Queen Mother Champion Chase winner Remittance Man in 1992, by the time Top Notch came home in front in 2019, Henderson was winning the race for a seventh time.
+As impressive as that total of eight is, Henrietta Knight is retired now, and may soon find herself falling behind at the head of affairs.
+Hot on Henrietta’s heels for a number of years has been one the most successful trainers in the game: Nicky Henderson.
+Having first landed the prize with Arkle Chase and Queen Mother Champion Chase winner Remittance Man in 1992, by the time Mister Fisher came home in front in 2020, Henderson was winning the race for a eighth time.

 Happy Hunting Ground for Favourite Backers

 Another notable feature of this event is just how well the market leaders have performed.
-Of the 41 editions to have been held since the race took its current form in 1978, no fewer than 24 have been landed by the favourite.
-That’s enough for a level stakes profit of 5pts – an impressive record over what is a relatively long period of time.
+Of the 44 editions to have been held since the race took its current form in 1978, no fewer than 24 have been landed by the favourite.
+An impressive record over what is a relatively long period of time.